toyman640/Portfolio/README.md

 # :book: Hello microverse project <a name="about-project"></a>

-**Hello microverse project** is a simple HTML and CSS pages with linters integrated.
+**Hello microverse project** is a portfolio project built with HTML, CSS AND JAVASCRIPT.

 ## 🛠 Built With <a name="built-with"></a>